 - Plastic Bowls

 The marbles do pose a choking hazard with young children.
 Please be cautious when using small pieces and having young children work with them.
-I know my students and was safe when we used them.
+I know my students and they were safe when we used them.
 Please use caution and always supervise children during activities.